-The chain has long confined their laboratory to one or two stores that chug through the fraction of the film’s glory day orders.
-Still, London Drugs is the king of drugstores when it comes to photo services.
+The chain has long confined their laboratory to one or two stores that chug through a fraction of the film’s glory day orders.
+Still, London Drugs is the king of drugstores when it comes to photo services in Western Canada.

-The chain sells limited stock of colour 35mm Fuji and a great selection of Ilford film — 35mm and medium format.
-They have recently started selling Polaroid Originals 600 and i-Type instant film as well.
+The chain sells a limited stock of colour 35mm Fuji and a great selection of Ilford film — 35mm and medium format.
+They have recently started selling Polaroid Originals 600, SX-70, and i-Type instant film.
 Fuji Instax is available in Wide, Square, and Mini.
 This is better than most specialized photography stores peddling drones and giant lenses.

-Other than the lengthy wait times and quirky online image hosting, London Drugs is perhaps the most convenient option to develop colour film in Vancouver.
-The staff is usualy very friendly with knowledge far exceeding expectations.
+Other than the long wait times and quirky online image hosting, London Drugs is perhaps the most convenient option to develop colour film in Vancouver.
+The staff is usually very friendly with knowledge far exceeding expectations.

 The Lab — C-41, monochrome, E-6.

-Should you like to buy film, order prints, or enlargements, The Lab can take care of you.
+Should you like to buy film, order prints, or enlargements, The Lab can take care of that also.

-If you order E-6 development at ABC (see below) it will be done at The Lab and shipped at no additional charge.
-Which could be great if you are staying near Vancouver City Hall.
+If you order E-6 development at ABC it will be done at The Lab and shipped at no additional charge.
+This could be great if you are staying near Vancouver City Hall.
 Faster than London Drugs.